giftos1/programming-guide/Programming-Patterns.md

 ```

 ### if, if, if
-Use this when you want multiple outputs/results for a single value.
-That is, the results are not mutually exclusive.
+Use this when you want multiple outcomes.
+That is, the results/outcomes are not mutually exclusive.
 One condition being true does not affect the other conditions.
-In this example, we want to print all the results that a score could achieve.
+In the following example, we want to print all the results that a score could achieve.

 ```python
 if score >= 50: